nweinmeister/tf-playground/README.md

 ## Make service account credentials

 1. See instructions at https://cloud.google.com/docs/authentication/production#create_service_account for making a service account
-1. Copy the `.json` file into this directory and rename it to `credentials.json` so git ignores it
+1. Copy the `.json` file into the `/terraform` directory and rename it to `credentials.json` so git ignores it

 ## Authenticate with gcloud